 Boss Tweed: The Rise and Fall of the Corrupt Pol Who Conceived the Soul of Modern New York by Kenneth D. Ackerman

 Vindication: A Life of Mary Wollstonecraft by Lyndall Gordon

 White Savage: William Johnson and the Invention of America by Fintan O'Toole

 Swann’s Way by Marcel Proust, translated from the French by Lydia Davis

 André Aciman is the author of the novels Eight White Nights and Call Me by Your Name, the nonfiction works Out of Egypt and False Papers, and is the editor of The Proust Project.
 He teaches comparative literature at the Graduate Center of the City University of New York.

-John Brewerteaches in the Humanities and Social Sciences Division at the California Institute of Technology.
-His most recent book is A Sentimental Murder: Love and Madness in the Eighteenth Century.
-(June 2008)
+John Brewer teaches in the Humanities and Social Sciences Division at the California Institute of Technology.
+He is currently working on a book on Vesuvius in the eighteenth and nineteenth centuries.
+(October 2015)

 Richard Dorment is the art critic of the Daily Telegraph.
 Among the exhibitions he has organized is “James McNeill Whistler,” seen at the Tate Gallery, London, the Musée d’Orsay, Paris, and the National Gallery of Art, Washington, D.C.
 (June 2013)

 Frank Kermode (1919–2010) was a British critic and literary theorist.
 Born on the Isle of Man, he taught at University College London, Cambridge, Columbia and Harvard.
 Adapted from a series of lectures given at Bryn Mawr College, Kermode’s Sense of An Ending: Studies in the Theory of Fiction remains one of the most influential works of twentieth-century literary criticism.